 The transport of freight in the Region via railroads continues to decline.
 Two Class 1 (annual revenues in excess of \$250 million) railroads, CSX and Norfolk Southern, and ten Class 3 (annual revenues less than \$20 million) railroads, operate in the Region.
-A total of \$344 million worth of goods were transported to the Region via rail in the year 2002, representing approximately 1.5% of the total value of goods received by the Region.
-The decline of rail freight to the Region has resulted in additional freight statistics being unavailable due to the small sample size of rail-freight within the Region.
-Much of this decline is the result of shifting logistics and management practices including, but not limited to, just-in-time delivery requirements.
+A total of \$908 million worth of goods were transported to the Region via rail in the year 2007, representing approximately 2.3% of the total value of goods received by the Region.
+This represented an increase from the 1.5% of the total value of goods received by the Region and \$396 million transported to the Region via rail in the year 2002.